 Six games into the season, the Eagles were 4-2 and the Giants were 3-3.
 Since then, the Eagles are 1-7 and the Giants are 7-1.
 The Giants beat the Eagles 28-23 in East Rutherford in early November.

-Overall, the Eagles have won 13 of the last 17 meetings going back to 2008.
+Overall, the Eagles have won 13 of the last 17 games against the Giants going back to 2008.

 For Doug Pederson, Thursday night games are nothing new.
 He was a part of four of them as a player and six as a coach.

-As a player, Pederson was with the Dolphins backing up Steve DeBerg in 1993 when they beat the Cowboys 16-14 in a Thursday night game at Texas Stadium in 1993 and with the Packers backing up Brett Favre for Thanksgiving games against the Lions at the Silverdome in 1998, 2001 an 2003.
+As a player, Pederson was with the Dolphins backing up Steve DeBerg in 1993 when they beat the Cowboys 16-14 in a Thursday night game at Texas Stadium in 1993, and with the Packers backing up Brett Favre for Thanksgiving games against the Lions at the Silverdome in 1998, 2001 and 2003.

 For Carson Wentz, the rookie quarterback, this is uncharted waters.